DCAN-Labs/cdni-brain/docs/optimizing.md

     - `seff` is used to check the memory utilization and CPU efficiency for completed jobs.
 Note that for running and failed jobs, the efficiency numbers reported by `seff` are not reliable so please use this tool only for successfully completed jobs.

         - Use `sacct -S YYYY-MM-DD -u x500` to find job IDs for past jobs that occurred after the specified start date.
-See more information [on this page](slurm.md#job-status)
+See more information on the [SLURM Commands page.](slurm.md#job-status)

     - CPU Efficiency is calculated as the ratio of the actual core time from all cores divided by the number of cores requested divided by the run time.